parthmp/trustfactory-task/readme.md

 * This is a demo task, so some areas (e.g., full unit test coverage, UI polish) are simplified
 * Uses Inertia.js + Vue 3 + Tailwind CSS for frontend SPA-like behavior
 * Flash notifications are handled via `vue-sonner`
-* All critical actions are transaction-safe
+* Demonstration of transaction-safe critical actions
 * Uses `brick/math` library for precise monetary calculations to prevent floating-point arithmetic errors in cart totals and pricing